nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 AES configuration
 ------------------
-AES core support is dependent on setting the :option:`CONFIG_AES_CONFIGURATION` Kconfig variable.
-Subsequent configurations must be made depending if a single or multiple backends are used.
+AES configurations must be made depending if a single or multiple backends are used.
 Enabling AES core support enables AES ECB cipher mode and allows for the following ciphers to be configured: CTR, OFB, CFB, CBC, XTS, CMAC, CCM, CCM*, and GCM.

 Single backend